erincatto/box2c/docs/simulation.md

 bodyDef.userData = &myGameObject;
 ```

-This is most often when you receive results from a query such as a ray-cast
+This is useful when you receive results from a query such as a ray-cast
 or event and you want to get back to your game object.
+You can acquire the
+use data from a body using `b2Body_GetUserData()`.

-### Body Creation
+### Body Lifetime
 Bodies are created and destroyed using a world id.
 This lets the world create
 the body with an efficient allocator and add the body to the world data structure.